Home>Mount Rainier National Park Travel Photography

 Christine Falls – One of many waterfalls in Mount Rainier National Park

-Mount Rainier National Park Photography – One night we stayed at the top of the Mountain at The Paradise Inn.
+Mount Rainier National Park Photography – One night, we stayed at the top of the Mountain at The Paradise Inn.
 It was raining and getting dark.
 If we were to continue or turn around, it would be an hour’s drive down the winding mountain back to the nearest lodging, so we stayed, and we enjoyed it.
 The food was fantastic.
 Everything was good.
-The service was great, the presentation very friendly and overall we would rate it an 8 out of 10.
-The prices were not too insane being in the middle of nowhere and the only source of food.
+The service was excellent, the presentation very friendly and overall we would rate it an 8 out of 10.
+The prices were not too insane, being in the middle of nowhere and the only source of food.
 The atmosphere is out of this world!
 If I died and went to heaven, this rustic cabin atmosphere is where I would end up.
 It’s like a ski lodge environment with big fireplaces and but no skiers.

 The room was excellent, but there was no TV or the internet.
 Boy, we were we lost.
 We went to the library area in this substantial rustic log cabin style country type place, and we chatted with some fellow non-tv watchers.
 We survived.
 Our only complaint was where we were the walls were paper thin.
 One of the staff roared, “Isn’t it nice that I can hear every word of your conversation as if I were in your room.”
 The hint was not taken.
 We were in the smaller rooms for $117.00 with no bathroom.
 I have to wonder if the $ 267.00-night rooms were any better.

 More Food and Hotels Inside the park:

 Be careful.
 You sometimes have to long way to go before getting to the food locations.
 Be sure to bring snacks and water.

 Adjacent to the National Park Inn, the Longmire General Store offers a limited selection of groceries and camping supplies, as well as gifts and souvenirs.